Enga Veettu Pillai: Release and reception

 Enga Veettu Pillai was released on 14 January 1965, Pongal day, and distributed by Emgeeyaar Pictures in Madras.
 The film emerged a major box office success, running for over 25 weeks in theatres, thereby becoming a silver jubilee film.
 It sold 1.2 million tickets in Madras and yielded record ₹5 million in entertainment tax revenue (about 10 per cent) to the exchequer.

 Sekar and Sundar of the Tamil magazine Ananda Vikatan, in their review dated 24 January 1965, called it the best film which the reviewer have seen in Tamil cinema on the theme of an imposter to that point.
 The reviewers felt the film had newness in its scenes, and overall it was a film which entertains the audience and occupies a special place among the good films in Tamil cinema.
+Kalki felt Nagesh and Thangavelu's comedy lacked newness, but said the film could be watched for Ramachandran's performance as Ramu and the colour cinematography.
 Dilip Kumar, who portrayed the twins in the Hindi version Ram Aur Shyam, personally regarded Ramachandran's performance better than his own.
 Enga Veettu Pillai was the first film for Ramachandran that won him Best Actor awards from both the Madras Film Fans' and Filmgoer's Associations.

 Legacy

-Enga Veettu Pillai inspired several later Tamil films which focused on the theme of identical twins separated at birth and then crossing paths when they grow up, such as Kalyanaraman (1979), Thoongathey Thambi Thoongathey (1983) and Rajadhi Raja (1989).
+Enga Veettu Pillai inspired several later Tamil films which focused on the theme of identical twins separated at birth and then crossing paths when they grow up, such as Kalyanaraman (1979) and Thoongathey Thambi Thoongathey (1983).
 The basic storyline of Seeta Aur Geeta (1972) was noted for its similarity with Enga Veettu Pillai, as its female lead portrays identical twins instead of male.
 This prompted Chakrapani to remake the film in Telugu and Tamil as Ganga Manga (1973) and Vani Rani (1974).
 The whip used by Ramachandran attained popularity in Tamil cinema, as did the scene where his character uses it to threaten to whip Nambiar's character.

 Footage of the song "Naan Aanaiyittal" was interposed in Villu (2009).
 Following Vaali's death in 2013, The Hindu included "Naan Aanaiyittal" among his best songs in their collection, "Best of Vaali: From 1964 – 2013".
-The Telugu film Nene Raju Nene Mantri was dubbed in Tamil as Naan Aanaiyittal, named after this film's song.
+The 1966 film Naan Aanaiyittal, also starring Ramachandran, was named after this film's song.
+The 2017 Telugu film Nene Raju Nene Mantri was dubbed in Tamil as Naan Aanaiyittal, also named after the song.